salihmarangoz/UbuntuTweaks/README.md

 ### 1.3.
 Preload

 Preload, monitors user activity and caches programs into RAM.
-Prefer this if you are using apps and programs in HDD.
+Prefer this if you are using HDD.
 No need for SSD users.

 **Source:** https://www.hecticgeek.com/2013/05/using-preload-ubuntu-13-04/